codefellows/code-of-conduct/README.md

 Harassment includes, but is not limited to:

-- Offensive comments (or "jokes") related to any of the above characteristics
+- Offensive comments or "jokes" at the expense of others, or demeaning who they are or their background
 - Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment
 - Deliberate misgendering or deadnaming: This includes persistently using a pronoun that does not correctly reflect a person’s gender identity—you must address people by the name they give you when not addressing them by their username or handle
 - Physical contact and simulated physical contact (e.g., textual descriptions like “hug” or “backrub”) without consent or after a request to stop